whathood/devops/README.md

 The website will be sitting under /var/www/whathood.

 PostGIS will be up and running with a database name of "whathood".
+You can access it by running the command `/var/www/whathood/bin/init_psql`.